Here are 10 of the week’s best photos

 Credits

-Photo editing by Monique Woo, Troy Witcher, Dee Swann, Stephen Cook and Kenneth Dickerman
+Photo editing by Troy Witcher, Dee Swann, Stephen Cook, Monique Woo and Kenneth Dickerman